Maria Angela Ardinghelli: Accomplishments

 Expert in mathematical physics, Ardinghelli's fame is mainly due to the translation of key works of the English physicist Stephen Hales Haemastaticks and Vegetable Staticks.
 She also performed scientific experiments inspired by Hales works.
 She was identified as an informal correspondent and cultural mediator for foreign scientist and naturalist traveling to Italy.
 Being a mediator opened a door and put her in the position to meet Jean-Antoine Nollet, whom appointed her to be an informal correspondent for the Paris Academy of Sciences.
 Working for the Paris Academy of Sciences had her connection the scientific communities of France and Naples.

 In Maria Angela's translations, she broadened herself to more than just the footnotes that typical translators confined themselves to.
 She opened herself in the dedication and in the "To the Reader" sections of her translations.
 In these sections, she opened herself up to the members of higher classes.

 She corresponded with leading scientists of the time, including, to name a few, the mathematician and astronomer and physicist Alexis Claude Clairaut and Jean-Antoine Nollet.

+Other

+In 2016 Paola Bertucci's article about Maria Angela, "The In/visible Woman: Mariangela Ardinghelli and the Circulation of Knowledge between Paris and Naples in the Eighteenth Century", Isis, Vol. 104, No. 2 (June 2013), pp. 226–249, received the Margaret W. Rossiter History of Women in Science Prize.